Pamela Duffy, MA Couple Therapy, MBACP(Accred) ACC(Accred) FRTC UKRCP BEd (Hons)

 Whilst it is a difficult decision, especially if there are children involved, sometimes separation is the only solution you want to pursue.
 By helping you talk to each other and come to terms with the ending, counselling can help to make the break less acrimonious.
 This is vital, because if there are children involved you will continue to be parents for the rest of your lives and it would be enormously helpful if you can both be closely involved harmoniously in your children's lives.

-Q. How often?
-Appointments are generally for one hour.
+Q. How long is a session and how often will I need to come?
+Appointments are generally for one hour, but clients can request to book a 90 minute session, especially if travelling a long way.
 I see clients regularly but not necessarily on a weekly basis.
 Frequency of sessions and my own and the clients' availability are discussed as part of the consultative process.

 Q. What if I can't make an appointment?